 What vaccinations do I need for Bali?

 Routine vaccinations should be up to date.
 Specific recommendations can change, so it’s best to consult an official source.
-The U.S. Centers for Disease Control (CDC) provides the most current health information for travelers to Indonesia.
+The U.S. Centers for an Disease Control (CDC) provides the most current health information for travelers to Indonesia.

 Is Bali safe for solo female travelers?